Spencer Steer Preview, Player Props: Reds vs. Blue Jays

-On Friday, Spencer Steer (.293 on-base percentage in past 10 games, 59 points below season-long percentage) and the Cincinnati Reds play the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
+On Saturday, Spencer Steer (.250 batting average in his past 10 games, with four doubles, a home run, three walks and four RBI) and the Cincinnati Reds face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
 First pitch is at 6:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Guardians.
+He had a hitless performance in his last game (0-for-3) against the Blue Jays.

 Spencer Steer Game Info & Props vs. the Blue Jays